-We’ve sent out plenty of cooperation lessons.
+We’ve sent out plenty of working together lesson plans.
 Working with classmates is definitely an important skill for students to learn.

 But it’s just as important that students learn which activities should be done with others, and which they should be able to do on their own.

 Have you ever had this happen to you?
 You’re starting an activity with your students.
 You give the directions as explicitly as possible, students have all the materials and information needed to succeed.
 You give students the go-ahead to get started.